Skip to Content

 Quick breads are a type of baked good that doesn’t require yeast.
 Instead, quick breads rely on baking soda, baking powder, or both as leavening agents.
 When you skip the yeast you can also skip the rising time.
 In other words, quick breads are, well, quick.
 These bread don't require kneading, which makes them doubly quick.
 Quick breads can be sweet, like banana bread, pumpkin bread, and muffins, or savory, such as cornbread, soda bread, and herb bread.
 We've got quite a list, as you will see!

-Proofed Breads
+Yeasted Breads

 (Patience, friend!
 It's worth the wait!)

 Unlike quick breads, yeasted breads require kneading to build gluten and time for proofing, which makes the process longer.
 But trust me when I say it's so rewarding!
-Common types of proofed breads include white bread, whole wheat, sourdough, brioche, and pizza dough.
+Common types of proofed breads include white bread, whole wheat, brioche, and pizza dough.

 Basic ingredients are flour, yeast, water or milk, salt, and optional sweeteners or fats.
 The process involves mixing, kneading, rising, shaping, proofing, and baking to create delicious, versatile breads.